abcdesktopio/docs/opsdocs/docs/4.2/config/cronjob.md

   value: 'false'
 ```

-`FORCE` to delete the user's pod even if the user is connected.
-By default if a user is connected to his desktop, the `garbagecollector` keep this desktop running.
+`FORCE` to delete the user's pod even if the user is connected. `false` is the default value, if a user is connected to his desktop then the `garbagecollector` keep this desktop running.
+By setting `FORCE` to 'true', the desktop will be deleted every time the `EXPIREIN` value is reached, regardless of the connection status.

 ## Apply your `cronjob`